dilara444/TechLabsDUS_WineNot/README.md

 ## Used Libraries
 #### Pandas
 - Purpose: Pandas is a powerful data manipulation library that provides data structures (such as DataFrames and Series) for efficient handling of structured data.
 It is widely used for data cleaning, transformation, and analysis.
-- Usage Example: You can load data from various sources (CSV files, databases, etc.) into a Pandas DataFrame, perform operations like filtering, aggregation, and join tables, and then visualize or analyze the data.
+- Usage: For this project, Pandas was used to load data from various sources (CSV files, databases, etc.) into a Pandas DataFrame, perform operations like filtering, aggregation, and join tables, and then visualize or analyze the data.

   > import pandas as pd

 #### Geopandas
 - Purpose: Geopandas extends Pandas to handle geospatial data.
 It allows you to work with geographic shapes (e.g., polygons, points, lines) and perform spatial operations (e.g., spatial joins, buffering).
-- Usage Example: You can read shapefiles, GeoJSON files, or other geospatial formats using Geopandas, manipulate the data, and create maps or analyze spatial relationships.
+- Usage: This library was used to create maps or analyze spatial relationships.

   > import geopandas as gpd

 #### Matplotlib
 - Purpose: Matplotlib is a versatile plotting library for creating static, animated, or interactive visualizations.
 It provides a wide range of customizable plots (line plots, scatter plots, bar charts, etc.).
-- Usage Example: You can use Matplotlib to create histograms, scatter plots, heatmaps, and more.
-The provided code snippet imports necessary modules and sets up the plotting environment.
+- Usage: Matplotlib helped us to create histograms, scatter plots, heatmaps, and more.
+The provided code snippet imports necessary modules and sets up the plotting environment:

   > import matplotlib.pyplot as plt

   > from matplotlib.colors import Normalize